adform/adform-android-sdk/README.md

 ### Expandable view

-Library is capable of expanding a one way ad.
+Library is capable of expanding one/two way ads.
 The implementation is the same, as using a CoreAdView.
 Executing a mraid function expand with its setting, a view is expanded in the front.

 ### ListView implementation